AlisterBrumley/degradepy/README.md

-# Quick and Dirty audio degrader
+# Quick and Dirty audio Degrader

 Simple GUI program, that allows degrading (downsampling and bit decimation) of audio samples.
 Coded in Python, and compatible with MacOS, Windows and Linux.